smartcontractkit/paypal-adapter/README.md

 To test the getPayout method with another payout other than the one created in the test, set the `TEST_PAYOUT_ID` env var.

 ## Available methods

+Method can be specified by the `method` key in the request body or the `API_METHOD` environment variable.
+If the environment variable is set, it takes precedence over the method specified in the request body.

 ### sendPayout